riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 The attribute can accept an optional unsigned integer argument within the value range of `[32, 65536]`, which must be a power of two.
-This argument specifies the ABI_VLEN.
+This argument specifies the `ABI_VLEN`.
 If not provided, the default value is set to 128.
 However, this default value can be changed via command-line options or pragma directives.

 ```c